uon-language/specification/spec.md

 ### Other accepted units

 The SI system lack some useful units as listed below.
 Millimeter of mercury is part of UON because of its large use in medicine.
-The electron-volt is widely use in fundamental physics.
+The electronvolt is widely used in fundamental physics.

 | Unit Symbol | Unit Name             | Quantity name | Equivalents                           |
 | ----------- | --------------------- | ------------- | ------------------------------------- |